labyrinthinesecurity/silhouette/README.md

 Data Plane scores are generated with the help of a new distance called the *blast radius*.
 It ranges from 0 (no data actions) to 1.0 (tenantwide lateral motion).
 The blast radius captures the maximum breadth of a data leakage or a data forgery.

+In the data plane, you may also calculate the *data perimeter* of your NHIs.
+It provides a high resolution contour of your SPN's data action, complementing the blast radius nicely in advanced prioritization scenarios.

 <div align="center">
 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/2.1/rbac_distance.jpeg" width="50%">
 </div>